kyuupichan/ieee754/docs/ieee754.rst

        Behaviour is as for :attr:`SUBSTITUTE_VALUE` except the sign of the value to substitue is ignored and instead replaced with the correct sign of the multiply or divide operation (i.e., the exclusive or of the signs of the two operands).
-Sign substitution does not happend for :const:`NaN` values.
+Sign substitution does not happen for :const:`NaN` values.

     .. attribute:: ABRUPT_UNDERFLOW